United States Regiments & Batteries > Maine

 Battle of Antietam

-Major Hyde led the 7th Maine forward a quarter mile in a bayonet charge which cleared the offending sharpshooters, which were from the 7th Georgia, 1st Texas, and 2nd Mississippi Battalion.
-But the regiment was now under fire from three sides, unsupported, low on ammunition, and threatened with being cut off.
+Major Hyde led the 7th Maine forward a quarter mile in a bayonet charge which cleared the offending sharpshooters, which were from the 7th Georgia Infantry Regiment, 1st Texas Infantry Regiment, and 2nd Mississippi Infantry Battalion.
+The regiment was now under fire from three sides, unsupported, low on ammunition, and threatened with being cut off.
 Major Hyde led the survivors back in good order to the starting lines.

 From Major Hyde’s report: